Grokzen/redis-py-cluster/docs/index.rst

 If this library supports more then one major version line of `redis-py`, then the supported python versions must include the set of supported python versions by all major version lines.

-- 2.7
 - 3.5
 - 3.6
 - 3.7
 - 3.8

-Python 2 Compatibility Note
+Python 2 Compatibility note
 ###########################

+As of redis-py-cluster 3.0.0 and above, python 2.7.x will not be supported or maintained.

 This library follows the announced change from our upstream package redis-py.
 Due to this, we will follow the same python 2.7 deprecation timeline as stated in there.